inkitori/hangouts-bot/README.md

 rpg, a combat based role playing game

 ### GPT2 Chatbot

+Note that due to issues with python version compatibility, the chatbot is not currently connected to the main bot and can be run by running gpt2_chatbot/chatbot.py.
+Works on 3.6 but not 3.7.

 We changed a bit of the [OpenAI GPT2 bot](https://github.com/huggingface/pytorch-openai-transformer-lm) which was derived from the [OpenAI GPT2 model](https://openai.com/blog/better-language-models/) to plug into our chatbot.
 It's located in `./the-bot/gpt2-chatbot`.